 Undergraduate Medical Education

-While committed to mentoring the physicians of the future, students are encouraged to explore the community of Lewes and other area communities to take advantage of numerous outdoor activities, restaurants, shopping, beaches, and venues.
+Outside of our commitment to medical education, students are encouraged to explore the communities of Lewes and Rehoboth Beach to take advantage of numerous outdoor activities, restaurants, shopping, beaches, and venues.
+It would be our pleasure to welcome you to the Beebe Healthcare family!

 Medical Director for Undergraduate Medical Education